 Wizardry: Proving Grounds of the Mad Overlord – Best Team Guide

-The ugly Wizardry wipe always looks the same: one front-liner drops, your healer is busy recovering, the back row is full of power but no time to use it, and a party that looked strong in the tavern suddenly feels badly built.
-That is why there is no single “best team” in Wizardry: Proving Grounds of the Mad Overlord.
-The best team depends on what you want most: safe early floors, stronger late-game spell coverage, or a roster that class-changes into something nastier later.
-If you want one dependable answer, though, the safest all-purpose party is still two Fighters, two Mages, one Cleric, and one Thief, arranged with a durable front row and a magic-heavy back row.
+The ugly Wizardry wipe always looks the same: your front-liner drops, the Priest is busy reviving, the back row is full of power with no time to use it, and a party that looked great in the tavern feels badly built.
+There is no single “best team” in Wizardry: Proving Grounds of the Mad Overlord — the right roster depends on whether you want safe early floors, deep late-game spell coverage, or a shell you class-change into something nastier.
+But if you want one dependable answer, the safest all-purpose party is Fighter, Fighter, Priest in the front row and Mage, Mage, Thief in the back.

 Advertisement

-If you want a team that works from the early maze to a strong midgame without relying on exotic class-change tricks, this is the best starting point:
+If you want a team that works from the early maze to a strong midgame without exotic class-change tricks, start here:

 • Back row: Mage, Mage, Thief

-This is the version of the classic 2 Fighter / 2 Mage / Cleric / Thief shell that makes the most sense in actual play.
 The Fighters absorb pressure and keep consistent melee output.
-The Cleric can usually survive the front line better than a fragile caster and gives you healing, buffs, and emergency recovery without hiding behind the other two.
-Then the back row does the real scaling work: two Mages for spell volume, and a Thief for lock and trap utility.
+The Priest survives the front line far better than a fragile Mage and gives you healing, buffs, and — critically in Wizardry — resurrection without hiding behind the other two.
+The back row does the scaling work: two Mages for spell volume, and a Thief for lock and trap utility.

 The big reason this works is redundancy.
 Wizardry punishes single points of failure.
-A party with one Mage and one healer can look efficient until one of them is disabled or dead.
-Two Mages gives you more total spell output, more room to solve fights with damage instead of trading hits, and far less risk that one bad round ends the run.
-That same logic is why the Cleric is so important even in a magic-heavy team: magical offense wins encounters, but recovery keeps campaigns alive.
+A party with one Mage and one healer looks efficient until one of them is silenced, paralyzed, or killed.
+Two Mages give you more total spell output, more fights you can solve with damage instead of trading hits, and far less risk that one bad round ends the run.
+The same logic makes the Priest essential even in a magic-heavy team: offensive magic wins encounters, but recovery and resurrection keep campaigns alive.

-If you are wondering why not stack more physical classes instead, the answer is simple: the back row is relatively protected from melee, so it is the best place to park value that scales over time.
-A third physical bruiser can make the early game feel smoother, but a second Mage usually makes the whole run better.
+Why not stack more Fighters?
+Because the back row is protected from melee, so it is the best place to park value that scales over time.
+A third bruiser smooths the early game; a second Mage makes the whole run better.

-Pro tip: when you place characters, think in formation terms, not just class terms.
+When you place characters, think in formation terms, not just class terms.
 The first three slots are premium real estate.
-Do not waste them on fragile characters unless you are deliberately doing a challenge run.
+Do not waste them on fragile casters unless you are deliberately running a challenge.

 Advertisement